tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ## Wondrous Items

 You can attune multiple wondrous items.
-They don't fill up a chakra.

 ### Default Bonus